 Synthetic roofs are relatively new to the residential roofing market, first arriving in the early 1990’s.
-Their durability, environment friendly and affordability have all contributed to their rising success.
+Their durability, environmental friendliness and affordability have all contributed to their rising success.

-A complex roof with multiple roof angles, dormers, or greater pitch would add to labor charges.
-How much this adds depends on the contractor, the unique roof layout and other factors we’ll cover below.
+A complex roof with multiple angles, dormers, and valleys, or greater pitch would add to the complexity of the project and cost more as a result.

 Cost of Materials

 Composite shingles and fake composite slate cost virtually the same.
 Formation is done via a molding process to ensure it resembles wood or stone, as the case may be.